 Rebuild BCD Files with Windows 10 Automatic Repair

-When Windows 10 is unable to boot, if you restart system several times, the system will enter into WinRe mode.
-Sometimes Win 10 system will go to Automatic Repair interface automatically or you can use a Windows 10 installation disc to go into this recovery environment.
+When Windows 10 is unable to boot, you can restart the system several times and the system will enter into WinRE mode.
+Sometimes Windows 10 system will go to the Automatic Repair interface automatically.
+If not, you can use a Windows 10 installation disc to get into this recovery environment.

-2. Then click "Advanced options" feature.
-In the pop-up window, choose "Command Prompt" to start to fix BCD files.
+Step 2: Click Advanced options.
+In the pop-up window, choose Command Prompt to fix BCD files.

-3. Once CMD starts, type the following commands in turn:
+Step 3: Once CMD starts, type the following commands in turn:

-Then, probably deleted Ubuntu partition grub rescue error will be fixed.
+Step 4: Close Command Prompt and restart your computer.
+Deleted Ubuntu partition grub rescue error will be fixed.

 Restore the Boot Sector Code with Windows 10 Automatic Repair

-4. Now you need to type these command lines:
+Step 4: You need to type these command lines:

-select disk 0
+- select disk 0

-6. Next type the command lines:
+Step 6: Next type the command lines:

-bootsect /nt60 SYS /mbr
+- bootsect /nt60 SYS /mbr

-8. Restart your computer.
+Step 8: Restart your computer.

 Solution 2: Manually Configure the Active Partition

-In addition to MBR issue, another common factor of no such error in Windows 10 is that you didn’t set the correct partition in active.
-If you want to ensure your computer can boot normally, you must set partition active.
+Another common factor that could cause no such error in Windows 10 is that you didn’t set the correct partition to active.
+If you want to make sure your computer can boot normally, you must set partition active.

-1. Type diskpart.
+Step 1: Type diskpart.

-2. Then type the following commands one by one:
+Step 2: Then type the following commands one by one:

 - list disk: all hard drives in your computer will be displayed.